NaviServer - programmable web server

 The HTTP status code.
 Default 200.

-A set of headers which will replace any pending headers for the response.
+The setid of an ns_set containing the headers which will replace any pending headers for the response.

 The Tcl string to send as the response body.
 The body may be encoded into an appropriate character set if required by the client and server settings.